Best hybrid company cars 2020

 Hyundai Ioniq Plug-In

-The Hyundai Ioniq Plug-In has an attractively low BiK rating of just 16% in the 2019/20 financial year.
-While it’s very closely matched by its big-selling Toyota Prius rival, the Ioniq gains the advantage on this list thanks to its slightly lower P11D value: this translates to total company-car tax cost of just £5,739 for higher-rate taxpayers over three years – an average of just over £150 a month.
+Like all PHEVs with an electric range of between 30 and 39 miles, the Hyundai Ioniq Plug-In has an attractively low BiK rating of 10% in the 2020/21 financial year.
+While it’s very closely matched by its big-selling Toyota Prius rival, the Ioniq gains the advantage on this list thanks to its slightly lower P11D value.
 It’s not quite as economical as the Prius, but keep the battery topped up and the difference will be small.

 Volvo XC90 T8